Research

 Volume each ≥ €100 mn

-Berlin and Munich see a significant increase in transaction volume
+Berlin and Munich still leading in transaction volume

 Contact us